-- Appropriate consent is in place for the use of the premises as on-premises licence catering service.
-Council advised that they have no objection to the liquor licence. - 2.
-Two public submissions were received relating to the application which has been addressed by the applicant.
-In relation to the submissions received, I am satisfied that this can be addressed by the conditions which I have proposed for imposition on the licence.
-A plan of management condition will ensure that the licence will be managed in accordance with Responsible Service of Alcohol guidelines. - 3.
-The licensed premises will be a commercial office where sales invoices are processed on-line.
-The sale on other premises authorisation will enable the licensee to host events or functions at various locations away from the office. - 5.
-I am satisfied that the applicant has been provided with an opportunity to consider and comment upon the conditions imposed in the licence document. - 6.
-I am satisfied that the statutory advertising requirements have been met. - 7.
-Plan of management provided. - 8.
-Plan of the proposed office provided.
+- 1. Appropriate consent is in place for the use of the premises as on-premises licence catering service. - 2.
+No public submissions were received relating to any matters with the application. - 3.
+The licensed premises will be a home office where sales invoices are processed online.
+The sale on other premises authorisation will enable the licensee to host events or functions at various locations away from the office. - 4.
+I am satisfied that the applicant has been provided with an opportunity to consider and comment upon the conditions imposed in the licence document. - 5.
+I am satisfied that the statutory advertising requirements have been met.